Portland Rosebuds (ice hockey)

 The first Portland Rosebuds played in the Pacific Coast Hockey Association from 1914 to 1918.
 The team was previously known as the New Westminster Royals, an inaugural member of the PCHA in 1911.
 The team moved to Portland due to poor attendance in New Westminster, British Columbia, and the availability of a larger arena in Portland.
-In 1916 the Portland Rosebuds won the PCHA championship and briefly held the Stanley Cup, losing it to the Montreal Canadiens in the 1916 Stanley Cup Finals.
+In 1916 the Portland Rosebuds won the PCHA championship and briefly held the Stanley Cup, losing it to the Montreal Canadiens in the 1916 Stanley Cup Final.
 Their win is memorialized on the Stanley Cup as "Portland Ore./PCHA Champions/1915–16" on the 1909 base ring, one of the permanent rings.
-Portland was the first United States–based team to participate in the Stanley Cup Finals.
+Portland was the first United States–based team to participate in the Stanley Cup Final.
 Portland suspended operations in 1918, and were replaced by the Victoria Aristocrats.